Category Archives: History

 Detroit’s murder rate is the highest in the US.
 It’s come down 10% in the last 2 years, but has far to go.

-Detroiters have poor health, poor savings rates, high murder rates, and a fire rate of about .22% per month, 2.6% per year.
-The city lacks basic city services like reliable fire fighting and street plowing.
-Police at one point erected signs that said, “enter at your own risk.”
+Detroiters have poor health, poor savings rates, high murder rates.
+The fire rate is about .22% per month, 2.6% per year.
+The city lacks reliable fire fighting and street plowing.
+Police, at one point, erected signs at the border that said, “Enter at your own risk.”
 There is a lack of small businesses and the services they would provide too: laundromats, grocery stores, and taxis (though no lack of bars and marijuana maintenance clinics).
 Employment in the auto-industry is down.
 And it’s not being replaced by home-grown small business – perhaps hampered by the low savings rate.
-A surprisingly large fraction of the Detroit homes are in foreclosure, see map, and with it a high abandonment rate and a high fire rate.
+A surprisingly large fraction of Detroit homes are in foreclosure, see map, and with it there’s a high abandonment rate.
+The high fire rate is at least half arson to collect on insurance.
 As pheasant and dear return, non-core Detroit is beginning to look like farm country.

 Detroit foreclosures near me.
 Blue is occupied homes, red is unoccupied, yellow unknown, and green is destroyed homes or vacant, foreclosed land.